augustin-delabrosse/mckinsey-qb-tech-challenge/personal-website-streamlit/README.md

 ```

 ## Model
-Please download the classification model here : https://drive.google.com/file/d/1ncW194FtWZnhZ8j_ph2zDgpxxFFu03UU/view?usp=sharing.
+Please unzip the classification and segmentation models that are in the folder models.
-Unzip it and place it into the folder `models` for the webapp to work properly.
+Leave them in the same folder.

 ## Run the app
 * Terminal